On rational maps between moduli spaces of curves and of vector bundles: Moduli of Vector Bundles and Classification of Extensions

+the \textit{graded bundle} associated to $E$.
+Two semi-stable vector bundles $E$ and $E'$ on $C$ are said to be S-equivalent if $gr(E)\cong gr(E')$.
+In particular, two stable bundles $E$ and $E'$ are S-equivalent if and only if they are isomorphic.

-Let moreover $\su$ be the moduli space of semi-stable rank 2 vector bundles on $C$ with trivial determinant.
-It is well known that $\su$ is locally factorial and that $\pic (\su) = \ZZ$ \cite{bo:fib1}, generated by a line bundle $\cL$ called the \textit{determinant bundle}.
+It is well known that $\su$ is locally factorial and that $\pic (\su) = \ZZ$ \cite{dn:pfv}, generated by a line bundle $\cL$ called the \textit{determinant bundle}.
 On the other hand, for $E\in \su$ let us define

-Luckily enough, while in higher rank there are examples of vector bunldes $F$ s.t. $\theta(F)$ is the whole $\pic^{g-1}(C)$, in the rank two case $\theta(E)$ is a divisor in the linear system of $2\Theta$ for every $E\in \su$.
-This gives the much celebrated theta map
+While in higher rank there are examples of vector bundles $F$ such that $\theta(F)$ is the whole $\pic^{g-1}(C)$, if the rank is two then $\theta(E)$ is a divisor in the linear system of $2\Theta$ for every $E\in \su$.
+This gives the celebrated theta map